DafetiteOgaga/custom_commands/README.md

    * py3venv command - creates a python3 virtual environment in the cwd
    * drf command - install and configures Django RESTframework and its authentication token functionality
    * djoser command - install and configures djoser for use with drf authentication token functionality
+   * static4django command - configures the STATIC_DIRS in settings.py for non-app dirs

 	* startproject command - creates a new django project
 	* startapp command - creates django apps for projects within any django project